benjystanton/benjystanton.github.io/about.md

 permalink: /about/
 ---

-Hi, my name is Benjy and I’m a UX/UI designer, based in Swansea, UK.
+Hi my name is Benjy and I’m a UX/UI designer based in Swansea, UK.
 I design websites, apps and other digital things.
 I care about making things that look good and work well for the user.

 I’m currently freelancing and working for [Leadin](http://leadin.co.uk/).